The Demure Indian Woman

 Sitting in the snug zones of our cozy, comfortable living rooms, we look at these women with contempt.
 We pity their lifestyles, we call them 'not-ambitious', we distance ourselves and our innate feminine nature from them.
 We think ourselves superior.
 We think we are sensible, for we make wiser choices in life.
 This, however, is not the case.
 These village women have sensibilities of their own, ambitions of their own.
 Being a good homemaker, a good wife, a good mother is what their ambitions and aspirations comprise of.
 We call their vistas constrained.
 If their sensibilities do not conform to ours, we have NO right to scorn at them.
 These are women, grounded, simple, and living lives much more virtuously than we ourselves ever can.
 Their biggest asset, in my view, is their 'simplicity'- their loving, caring, and giving nature.
 They don't demand for themselves.
 The just know how to make someone else's life better, even if it is by killing their own desires.

-rt of stringed this articles together, concludes with a couplet, which suffices to throw enough light on the love these women hold for their husbands deep within their hearts.
+My song, that has sort of stringed this articles together, concludes with a couplet, which suffices to throw enough light on the love these women hold for their husbands deep within their hearts.
 Love, which is so giving that it doesn't for once consider that their husbands might be so lost in the better lives they lead in cities and towns where they work, that they might not even be thinking of the wives they've left back home....

 "Kaaga sab tan khaaiyo, chun chun khaiyo maas,